fight the #fatberg.

 Even wipes that say ‘flushable’ or ‘biodegradable’ cause blockages.
 Although they disappear when you flush the loo, they take a number of years to disintegrate.

-Tips to keep your drains blockage free
+How you can keep your drains blockage free.

 There are 6.7 million blocked drains each year in the UK.